Sunday, May 30, 1982

 Friday, August 27, 1982

 When Vanessa had gone home, Jace came up to me and said, “I am surprised you are going with Jeff to the party tomorrow.
 I have room in my car if you want a ride with me.”
 I answered, “I thought you weren’t sure if you are going tomorrow or if your car would already be full.”
-Jace responded, “No. My car is not full, I am only taking Vanessa.
+Jace responded, “No. My car isn’t full.
+I am only taking Vanessa.
 There is room for you, too.”
-Then his sister responded, “That’s just it Jace.
-Your car is full!
+Then his sister responded, “That’s just it, Jace.
+Your car IS full!
 It’s full of Vanessa!”
 Jace got defensive and answered, “Vanessa asked me for a ride!”
 Then I said, “I didn’t want to interfere.”
 Jace said, “You won’t interfere.”
-I told him, “It’s okay I will see you tomorrow.”
-I was glad Jeff had asked me if I needed a ride because if I had gone with Jace I would have felt like a third wheel, even if his sister had been in the car with us.
+I told him, “It’s okay, I will see you tomorrow.”
+I was glad Jeff had asked if I needed a ride; if I had gone with Jace, I would have felt like a third wheel, even if his sister had been in the car with us.

-When I was about to leave, Jace had just assumed that he was taking me home because I have no car and he knows I don’t like walking home in the dark.
+When I was about to leave, Jace assumed he was taking me home because I have no car and he knows I don’t like walking home in the dark.
 But just as we were about to leave, Jeff grabbed my hand and said, “Let’s go see a movie,” and off we went.
+Jeff and I had a really nice time together.
+He was a lot of fun to be with.

 Saturday, August 28, 1982